Tonguestraps

 Racehorses wear tongue straps or a tongue tie to help with their breathing.

-A tongue tie or tongue strap is a piece of material, normally made of nylon or a rubber band, that sits between the horse’s tongue and lower jaw.
+A tongue tie or tongue strap is a piece of material, generally made of nylon or a rubber band, that sits between the horse’s tongue and lower jaw.

-Here is an example of a horse racing racecard which shows “t1” beside the racehorse weight to highlight the horse is running in Tongue Straps for the 1st time.
+Here is an example of a horse racing racecard that shows “t1” beside the racehorse’s weight to highlight that the horse is running in Tongue Straps for the first time.

 t1 First Time Tongue Straps Horse Racing Racecard

-The t1 symbol indicates Tongue Strap and the number one indicates it is the first time wearing the application of Tongue Straps.
+The t1 symbol indicates Tongue Strap, and the number 1 means it is the first time wearing Tongue Straps.

 Popular Questions